About Esther Y. Kang

 b.
 1986 Detroit, MI

-I grew up with parents who instilled the importance of two things: understanding historical context of any given situation and building relationships with others based on their qualities as a person (instead of specifically race, class, and gender).
-Their emphasis on these two beliefs meant asking a lot of questions, doing a lot of research, taking a lot of initiative, and picturing myself in circumstances other than my own.
-This spirit of inquiry developed throughout my formative years in the midwest, the south, and the west coast.
+I grew up with parents who instilled the importance of two things: understanding the full context of a given situation and having an empathetic approach to relationships.
+The aforementioned became integral pillars in life encouraging me to ask a lot of questions, take initiative, and imagine myself in circumstances other than my own.
+This spirit developed throughout my formative years in the U.S.—the midwest, the south, and along the west coast.

-Each location fostered a position that appreciates authenticity, curiosity, and empathy.
+Each location fostered a position that deeply values authenticity, curiosity, and integrity.
 All of which inform my work and process.
+I am committed to building social equity, designing inclusive infrastructures, and advocating for the application of intersectional pedagogies.

-I have 6+ years of professional experience in philanthropy, public administration, and arts management, and have developed community-centric programs in Chicago, San Francisco, and Los Angeles.
-I approach all projects with a perspective that focuses on equity, creativity, and innovation.
-More on my skill sets and focal points here.
+I have experience in philanthropy, public administration, and arts management, and have developed community-centric programs in Chicago, San Francisco, and Los Angeles.

-In my spare time, I like to read nonfiction (unless by Dostoevsky), eat local cuisine, ride my skateboard, bike by the beach, drink coffee or beer, join a historic walking tour, or binge watch TV drama series (like Law & Order).
+In my spare time, I read nonfiction (unless by Dostoevsky), eat local cuisine, skateboard through the park, bike by the beach, drink coffee or beer, or binge watch TV drama series (like Law & Order).

 Durban, South Africa & Perth, Western Australia